 MESSAGE FROM THE FOUNDER

-My People Tell Stories, LLC (MPTS) is based on the premise that people of color in particular, and marginalized people in general, need to tell and interpret their own stories.
-The idea for MPTS was conceived over several years and addresses the need for better representation of people of color, particularly in the field of music.
+My People Tell Stories, LLC (MPTS) was founded on the premise that people of color in particular, and marginalized people in general, need to tell and interpret their own stories.
+MPTS was conceived over several years and addresses the need for better representation of people of color, particularly in the field of music.
 MPTS provides educational, cultural, and performance-based services that center on the people of the African diaspora with a specific focus on the Caribbean region.
-We develop, make, and distribute creative works towards the aim of healing mind, body, spirit, and soul.
-Our products and services include consulting, as well as research-based presentations, performances, and workshops.

 I started MPTS because as an ethnomusicologist working in academia for more than a decade, I became concerned with the lack of diversity in music studies broadly speaking—including performance, research and education.
 Even in ethnomusicology, where people of color are more often than not the subjects of study, their lack or representation within the field is problematic and representative of the insidiousness of present-day systemic racism.
 MPTS represents my humble attempt to promote and validate knowledge of people of color by people of color and subsequently create an education system that is more diverse and equitable.
 It is also my hope that MPTS will make academic research in music more accessible, and more interesting, to the general public.